develer-staff/git-externals/README.md

 This script can work in 3 modes:
 - Clone: clone the desired svn repos and all their externals into .gitsvn repos;
-- Fetch: it's possible to simply new revisions from svn without cloning everythin again;
+- Fetch: it's possible to simply fetch new revisions from svn without cloning everythin again;
 - Finalization: when everything is ready convert all the git-svn repos into bare git repos;

 Usage: